billtubbs/ml-obs/README.md

 ## Other examples

-See the following LiveScripts for more detailed examples of how to use the functions:
+The following scripts provide more detailed examples of how to use the observers:

 - [kalman_example_SISO.mlx](kalman_example_SISO.mlx) - Kalman filter simulation on a simple single-input, single-output system
 - [RODD_code_tutorial.mlx](RODD_code_tutorial.mlx) - Kalman filter and multi-model observer examples on a 2x2 multivariable system